calculix/CalculiX-Examples/Linear/BiaxBending/README.md

 *kinematic
 1
 ```
 This only couples the x displacement and the rotation about y and z of the reference node to the surface.
-Thus, dofs 2,3 and 4 of the ref node have to be constrained separately.
+Thus, dofs 2,3 and 4 of the ref nodes have to be constrained separately.

 ## Results

+The images show the axial stress distribution and the neutral fiber (with color bar steps set to 2).
 ```
 > param.py par.run.fbl
 > cgx -b run.fbl